 We show you how to shave your head

-Take model Adwoa Aboah, as a result of a bad haircut she decided the only fix was to shave it all - she never looked back.
-Victoria Secret's model, Jourdana Phillips announced on her Instagram after finding the clippers ‘I'm so glad I did!
+Model Adwoa Aboah decided to shave hers off after a bad hair cut, while Victoria Secret's model, Jourdana Phillips announced on her Instagram after finding the clippers ‘I'm so glad I did!
 It's helped me overcome the idea that my beauty is synonymous with the length of my hair’.

 In the past, it was misogynist record executives who ‘pushed’ musician Sinead O’Connor out the door straight to the barbers after telling her to wear miniskirts and grow her hair long.
 Grace Jones famously proclaimed shaving her head led directly to her first orgasm.

 Meanwhile 12-year-old Millie Bobby Brown buzzed off her locks for her star-making role in Stranger Things, and the world told her she was inspiring.
 When Britney Spears did it, the public’s immediate reaction was ‘breakdown’.
 She responded a year later ‘People thought that it was me going crazy and stuff like that, but people shave their heads all the time.
 I was going through a lot, but it was just kind of like me going through a little bit of rebellion, or feeling free…’

 But it’s not just celebrities, in times of support women have partaken to shaving their head to support a loved one going through cancer.

 During the 20th century, the dark side of liberation, woman's heads were shaved as a mark of humiliation.
 And in times of liberation, to say as simply as 'f**k you world I’m doing what I damn well please'.